sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

   - The same architecture as Jellyfish Merkle Tree
 - 4-bit-Radix Patricia Tree for key indexing to enable key prefix based iteration

-The state root is calculated by the following equation where \(h\) is the hash function:
+The state root is calculated by the following equation where $$h$$ is the hash function:

 $$
 \text{StateRoot} = h(\text{StateSmtRoot} || \text{KeyPatriciaRoot})